Veteran GOP Strategist Takes On Trump — And His Party — In 'It Was All A Lie'

 On the GOP doing an "autopsy" after the 2012 election when Mitt Romney lost to Obama

-I think Reince Priebus, who is the chairman of the party, and there's a lot of credit for initiating that so-called autopsy.
+I think Reince Priebus, who was the chairman of the party then, and there's a lot of credit for initiating that so-called autopsy.
 It's always difficult to be self-critical.
 And what's fascinating about that is the conclusions were fairly obvious.
-You had to appeal more to non-white, yet appeal more to younger voters who had to appeal more to women.
+You had to appeal more to nonwhite, yet appeal more to younger voters who had to appeal more to women.
 But it was presented not only as a political necessity to win elections — because we'd only won the popular vote once since [the] 1988 presidential votes — it was presented as a moral mandate, that if you are going to deserve the right to be the governing party of this big, confusing, loud, changing country, you needed to reflect that.
-So then Donald Trump comes along, and you can almost hear this audible sigh of relief and all that got thrown out and go, 'Well, thank God we don't have to pretend we care about this stuff.
-We can just win with white folks and we can just be comfortable with that.'
+So then Donald Trump comes along, and you can almost hear this audible sigh of relief and all that got thrown out and go, "Well, thank God we don't have to pretend we care about this stuff.
+We can just win with white folks and we can just be comfortable with that."
 And I mean, it just showed how phony it was.

 On Trump's campaign strategy for the fall